 About the festival

-Initially it was a one off event to celebrate the opening of the new Humanities Clephan Building in 2000 but following its success has become an annual event
+Initially a one-off event to celebrate the opening of the new Humanities Clephan Building in 2000, its success led it to become an annual fixture.

-Now in its 18th year the festival has a growing regional and national profile and has established itself as a key event within the cultural calendar for Leicestershire and the East Midlands
+Now in its 19th year, the festival has a growing regional and national profile and has established itself as a key event within the cultural calendar for Leicestershire and the East Midlands.

 The week-long festival takes place in February/March each year and: